ntjapps/.github/profile/README.md

 * **A - Analyze:** We thoroughly identify and analyze the root causes of our clients' problems.
 * **S - Solution:** We deliver innovative, technology-backed solutions that effectively address our clients' requirements.

+## Recent Portfolio (highlights)

+We continuously ship production systems across web, mobile, and messaging platforms.
+Recent notable projects include:

+- Venue Ticketing System — a complete ticketing and event management platform used by venues such as BTC Waterpark.
+- Comprehensive POS System (TiloPOS) — full-featured Point-of-Sale solution for retail and inventory operations.
+- WhatsApp Integrated AI Solution — AI-driven virtual agent integrated with WhatsApp for customer engagement and automation.
+- Keluarga Allah Church Ticketing System — event ticketing and attendance management for church events.
+- Keluarga Allah Church Youth & Teens Impact — Survey System for collecting feedback and impact metrics from youth programs.
+- Keluarga Allah Church Youth & Teens Impact — Booking System for scheduling events, meetings, and resources.
+- Keluarga Allah Church Youth & Teens Impact — Integrated WhatsApp Live Q&A System for real-time interaction during events.

+If you'd like case studies or demos for any item above, please open an issue or contact us.

 ## Repository Contents

 This repository contains a growing collection of **open-source tools** and **reusable template repositories** developed by our team.